 Thomas B. Michaud has served as Senior Vice President of our company and Chairman, Chief Executive Officer, and President of Keefe, Bruyette & Woods, Inc., one of our broker-dealer subsidiaries, since February 15, 2013, the completion of the merger between our company and KBW, Inc. Mr. Michaud served as Director of our company from February 2013 to June 2017.
 Prior thereto, Mr. Michaud served as the Chief Executive Officer and President of KBW, Inc. since October 2011 and as Vice Chairman and director since its formation in August 2005.
 He previously served as Chief Operating Officer from August 2005 until October 2011.
 Victor J. Nesi was named to the Office of the President in June 2014.
 Mr. Nesi has served as Director of Investment Banking and Director of our Institutional Group since July 2009.
 Mr. Nesi served as Director of our company from August 2009 to June 2017.
 Mr. Nesi has more than 20 years of banking and private equity experience, most recently with Merrill Lynch, where he headed the global private equity business for the telecommunications and media industry.
-From 2005 to 2007, he directed Merrill Lynch's investment banking group for the Americas region.
-Prior to joining Merrill Lynch in 1996, Mr. Nesi spent seven years as an investment banker at Salomon Brothers and Goldman Sachs.
+From 2005 to 2007, he directed Merrill Lynch in 1996, Mr. Nesi spent seven years as an investment banker at Salomon Brothers and Goldman Sachs.